We’ve been here for some time.

 We received the Gold Medal of the Human Rights Award 2019 from Assembleia da República.
 We started coordinating the Refu’In project.
 We opened É UM RESTAURANTE.
 We won the candidacies of the Outreach Teams for another 4 years of the project, financed by SICAD and CML.

 We won the António Sérgio Cooperation and Solidarity Award with the project É UMA CASA, Lisboa Housing First.
-We also won the Caixa Geral de Depósitos “Caixa Social” Award for the É UM RESTAURANTE project.
+We also won the Caixa Geral de Depósitos “Caixa Social” Award and REN AGIR Award for the É UM RESTAURANTE project.

 We carry out research in our area of intervention, aiming to disseminate technical knowledge, produce scientific knowledge and implement good international practices, as well as social innovation projects in the Harm Reduction field.